Chapter 3. Using Libraries with GCC

 Specifying the static libraries by file

-Usually, gcc is instructed to link against a library foo with the
+Usually, gcc is instructed to link against the foo library with the

 -lfoo option.
 However, it is possible to specify the full path to file